|

 Observables are represented by Hermitian operators.
 A state

-represented by a ray has a definite value
+represented by a ray

 belonging to this ray are eigenvectors of